-- Signed and dated by you. - Signed and dated by an authorised signatory at the client. - All details must be completed including any breaks taken.
+- Fully filled out and fully legible - Signed and dated by you. - Signed and dated by an authorised signatory at the client. - All details must be completed including any breaks taken.

 To ensure smooth payments please follow our best practice advice below: